numericalalgorithmsgroup/NAGJavaExamples/FOAS/Readme.md

 e04kf is also part of the [NAG Optimization Modelling Suite](https://www.nag.co.uk/numeric/nl/nagdoc_latest/flhtml/e04/e04intro.html#optsuite) common handle interface.
 It offers clarity and consistency of the interface of the solvers within the suite, making it trivial to switch among compatible solvers.

 The following example illustrates the simple usage of FOAS to solve the bound-constrained 2D version of the [Rosenbrock function](https://en.wikipedia.org/wiki/Rosenbrock_function) which is a classical test function to measure and profile performance of solvers.
-Source of this example is avaible in [Rosenbrock2d.java](example/Rosenbrock2d.java).
+Source of this example is avaible in [Rosenbrock2d.java](https://github.com/numericalalgorithmsgroup/NAGJavaExamples/tree/main/FOAS/example/Rosenbrock2d.java).
+It is also adviced to read this [page](./example) that explains the example.

 <figure style="display:flex;">
   <img src="./images/Rosenbrock2dw.png" width="50%" alt="2D Rosenbrock example"/>